Guardians vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Houston Astros and Cleveland Guardians will play on Friday at Progressive Field, at 7:10 PM ET, with Yordan Alvarez and Steven Kwan among those expected to produce at the plate.
+The Cleveland Guardians and Josh Naylor will hit the field against the Houston Astros and Kyle Tucker on Saturday at 6:10 PM ET, in the second of a three-game series at Progressive Field.

-Oddsmakers list the Astros as -125 favorites on the moneyline, while giving the underdog Guardians +105 moneyline odds.
-The over/under is 8 runs for this matchup.
+Oddsmakers list the Guardians as -135 favorites on the moneyline, while giving the underdog Astros +110 moneyline odds to win.
+The contest's total has been set at 8 runs.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.